guest271314/native-messaging-espeak-ng/README.md

 # Messaging

-To use `nativeMessagingEspeakNG()` function at a web page other than `chrome-extension://pcabbmdaomgegmnmljpebgecllcgbfch/native-messaging-espeak-ng.html` set the URL ([`externally_connectable`](https://developer.chrome.com/apps/manifest/externally_connectable)) in `manifest.json` in `app` directory, set to `"https://example.com"` in the repository code for testing.
+To use `nativeMessagingEspeakNG()` function at a web page other than `chrome-extension://mipcnacephfiaegpelgkaacicmahlmjj/native-messaging-espeak-ng-bash.html` set the URL ([`externally_connectable`](https://developer.chrome.com/apps/manifest/externally_connectable)) in `manifest.json` in `app` directory, set to `"https://example.com"` in the repository code for testing.

 ```
 "externally_connectable": {
     "matches": ["https://example.com/*"],
-    "ids": ["pcabbmdaomgegmnmljpebgecllcgbfch"]
+    "ids": ["mipcnacephfiaegpelgkaacicmahlmjj"]
 }
 ```